htomaka/ng-starter/README.md

 > Notice we use two types of components:
 >
-> **Smart components** are responsible to pass data back and forth between store and views.
+> **Containers components** also called *smart components* are responsible to pass data back and forth between store and views.
 Theses are not easily reusables and are often bound to a route.
 They are aware of the application domain model.
 >
-> **Dumb components** are essentially UI elements which are unaware of application domain model.
+> **Presentational components** also called *dumb components* are essentially UI elements which are unaware of application domain model.
 They get data in through bindings and get data out through callbacks.

 ## Testing

 This package comes with a ready-to-go testing environment.
-Default configuration features Karma, Jasmine and PhantomJS which plays well with CI servers.
+Default configuration features Karma, Jasmine and PhantomJS which plays well with CI.
 Be sure to use the `*.spec.js` naming convention for your test files.

 Run `npm run test` to run the tests.

+## Generator

+All components follow the same structure.
+We automated that tedious task of creating component folders with a light Yeoman-like generator built with [Plop](https://github.com/amwmedia/plop).

+To create a new component, run `npm run generator` and follow instructions on screen.
+Available options are `type ['component', 'container']` and `name`

 ## Todo